maurobrueramendez/OOP_PracticeExercises/README.md

+# Welcome to the OOP Practice Repository!
+## Intended for second year Computer Science undergraduate students

 This is a collection of **code-based problems** and their implementations, in preparation for the final exam of the **Object-Oriented Programming** course.

 In each exercise folder you will find at the very top the .txt file named *XXStatement* where *XX* will correspond to the index of the exercise.